Monkey and Coconuts, the evergreen math puzzle and easy solutions

 Now stop briefly to analyze the six equations.
 Can you find a common pattern?
 Yes, each of the six equations has 1 coconut as the remainder.

-This gives rise to the immediate possibility of,
+This gives rise to the immediate possibility to,

 We identify this as the key method based on the key pattern.
 We will explain shortly why.

-Any difficult problem needs to be approached with proper strategy, and not randomly.
+Any difficult problem needs to be approached with proper strategy, and not randomness.

 Accordingly, we first add 4 to the sixth equation applying the key method to get,